Contron/Jootil/README.md

 Documentation
 -----
-For a more in-depth look at the features of the library, be sure to check out the wiki pages.
+For a more in-depth look at the features of the library, be sure to check out the wiki pages - they'll cover the most common classes.

 Contributing
 -----